-All Master of Divinity students, except those enrolled in dual degree programs, must complete six semesters of participation in a spiritual formation or covenant group before graduating.
-Dual degree students (M.Div/MSW; M.Div/MM; M.Div/MBA; M.Div/JD) are required to complete only four semesters of covenant group.
+All Master of Divinity students, except those enrolled in joint degree programs, must complete six semesters of participation in a spiritual formation or covenant group before graduating.
+Joint degree students (M.Div/MSW; M.Div/MM; M.Div/MBA; M.Div/JD, M.Div/MSEd) are required to complete only four semesters of covenant group.
 They may participate in the spiritual formation program beyond four semesters if they choose, but only four are required for graduation.